hidro-iri/Borinot/hardware/1_component_preparation.md

 In this part you’ll modify both the brushless motors and the ESCs.
 Follow the steps closely to ensure proper electrical connections and maintain correct polarity.

 ### Materials
-All the materials for this section are listed in [component preparation -> Brushless Motor and ESC Modification](0_components_list.md#brushless-motor-and-esc-modification).
+All the materials for this section are listed in [components list -> Brushless Motor and ESC Modification](0_components_list.md#brushless-motor-and-esc-modification).

 Also it will be necessary some heat shrink tubing (medium) and solder.